CHIEF of the NAME

 In a decision issued on 19th August 2019, and published on 9th September 2019, the Lord Lyon found Dr. Carruthers “entitled to be recognised in the name, style and title of:

 ’Simon Peter Carruthers of Holmains, Chief of the Name and Arms of Carruthers’

 and maintained, ratified and confirmed the undifferenced Chiefly Arms of Carruthers of Holmains originally matriculated after the Lyons Act, c.
 1672”.

-This Decision followed nearly 20 months of proceedings before the Lord Lyon, including two hearings of the Lyon Court in Edinburgh, the last of which was held on March 2019, at which Dr. Carruthers was represented by Sir Crispin Agnew of Lochnaw, Bt, QC.
-On 16 November 2019, supporters were granted to the Chiefs Arms by the Lord Lyon.
+This decision followed 10 years of research by the Society and nearly 20 months of analysis of the petitioners proofs by the Lord Lyon and included two hearings of the Lyon Court in Edinburgh.
+The hearings were held on March 2019, at which Dr. Carruthers was represented by Sir Crispin Agnew of Lochnaw, Bt, QC.
+Based on the Lord Lyons decision, on 16 November 2019, supporters were granted to the Chiefs Arms by the Lord Lyon.

 Dr. Simon Peter Carruthers (64) (known as Peter) is an agricultural scientist, with further qualifications in management and theology.
 For many years he was on the staff of the Centre for Agricultural Strategy at the University of Reading.
 Subsequently he worked in environmental education and rural policy, in the public and third sectors.
 Currently, he is Director of a Christian charity that supports the rural church.
 He is a co-founder and former Chairman of Farm Crisis Network (now the Farming Community Network) in the UK, is a member of the Royal Society of Biology and an Honorary Senior Fellow at the University of Worcester.